fujaba/fulibScenarios/src/test/scenarios/language/sentences/AddRemoveSentences.md

-# Scenario Add and Remove.
+# Add and Remove on Lists

 There is the NumberList mynums with items 1,2,3.
 We write 1,2,3 into numbers.